Skip to Content

 When is the best time to walk the Camino will depend on several factors.
 I walked the Portuguese Camino from Porto in May, June, and July.
 For me even in July on the Central Route, it wasn’t extremely hot.
 I’d say from the weather point of view the spring/summer months between May and mid-October are the best time for walking.

 July and August are the busiest holiday months in Portugal and Spain but the Portuguese Camino route on the contrary not as busy as in May, June, and September.
 July and August might be a good time to walk the Central Route if you want to escape the crowd on the Camino.
 There are many festivals and celebrations throughout Portugal in July and August.
-It’s very likely you will get to witness some of them if you walk the Portuguese Camino in one of these months.
+You will likely get to witness some of them if you walk the Portuguese Camino in one of these months.

 One of the streets in the old town of Vila do Conde, Portugal